joker-gaza/Network-hacking/README.md

 <img width="1904" height="1026" alt="image" src="https://github.com/user-attachments/assets/19751e76-0de1-4c2a-a469-f3fe4c16dea7" />

-# Important note: The tools only work on a network adapter such as Alfa or external devices only.
+# Important note: These tools only work on a network adapter such as Alfa or external devices only.